EricssonBroadcastServices/iOSClientPlayer/Documentation/getting-started.md

 `Player` has been designed with a minimalistic but extendable approach in mind.
 It is a *stand-alone* playback protocol designed to use modular playback technologies and context sensitive playback sources. *Features as components* allow `PlaybackTech` or `MediaContext` specific functionality when so desired.
 This flexible yet powerful model allows targeted behavior tailored for client specific needs.
 The framework also contains a  `PlaybackTech` implementation, `HLSNative`, supporting playback using the built in `AVPlayer`.

 The `Player` class acts as an *api provider* granting *client applications* access to tailored, self-contained playback experience.
 Instantiation is done by defining the `PlaybackTech` and `MediaContext` to use.
-The following examples will use `HLSNative<ManifestContext>` to demonstrate the proceedure
+The following examples will use `HLSNative<ManifestContext>` to demonstrate the procedure

 ```Swift
 class PlayerViewController: UIViewController {